thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/enrichment/fetch-device-credentials.md

-# fetch device credentials

-Fetches the credentials of the originating device and adds them to the message data or metadata.
-This node only works for messages originated by a `DEVICE`.
+Fetches the credentials of the originator device and adds them to the message data or metadata.

 ## Configuration